-Many weight-loss diets concentrate more on what you should eat and what not to, while intermittent fasting is all about when you should eat.
+Many weight-loss diets concentrate more on what you should eat and what not, while intermittent fasting is all about when you should eat.
 Here you only eat at a particular time with intermittent fasting.

-Fasting for a set number of hours per day or eating only one meal a few times per week can aid fat loss.
-However, scientific evidence also suggests some health advantages, such as blood pressure control and a healthy heart.
+Fasting for a set number of hours per day or eating only one meal (intermittent fasting skip lunch) a few times weekly can aid in fat loss.
+However, scientific evidence also suggests health advantages, such as blood pressure control and a healthy heart.

-If you wish to learn how to start intermittent fasting, how a beginner should start fasting and periodic fasting guide and rules, then keep on reading.
+If you wish to learn how to start intermittent fasting, how a beginner should start fasting, and the periodic fasting guide and rules, then keep reading.

 What is Intermittent Fasting

 Intermittent fasting is a method of eating that substitutes fasting and eating periods.
 It does not tell you which meals you should eat but helps with when you should eat them.
 In this way, it’s better described as a pattern of eating than a diet in the traditional sense.